Khushi20010/DSA-array-2pointers-strings/README.md

 # Basic Maths DSA

-This folder contains important DSA math problems used in coding interviews and placements.
+This folder contains important DSA arrays problems used in coding interviews and placements.

 Topics Covered:
  Prime Numbers